brianweet/brianweet.github.io/_drafts/2018-17-10-web-of-things-fan.md

 ## Installing the gateway

-I will need set-up two essential pieces... within my network.
+I will to need set-up two essential items to get this working... within my network.
 First I need a Things Gateway in order to monitor and control the Web Things in my network.
 Fortunately Mozilla provides instructions to [set-up such a gateway](https://iot.mozilla.org/gateway/).
-As I didn't want to reinstall my raspberry pi I've chosen to check out the code and set up the gateway myself, using the [installation instructions](https://github.com/mozilla-iot/gateway/blob/master/README.md).
+Since I didn't want to reinstall my raspberry pi I've chosen to check out the code and set up the gateway myself, using the [installation instructions](https://github.com/mozilla-iot/gateway/blob/master/README.md).

+This went surprisingly smooth; within no-time I had a Things Gateway set up with a public url provided by Mozilla.
+If you need any help with deciphering the installation instructions, feel free to send me a message.

 If you need any help with this let me know, for me it went very smooth and within no-time I had a Things Gateway set up with a public url provided by Mozilla.
 Basically I followed the instructions, the scripts in the [gateway/image](https://github.com/mozilla-iot/gateway/tree/master/image) folder are very helpful as well.